opendxl/opendxl-virustotal-service-python/README.md

 The VirusTotal DXL Python service exposes access to the [VirusTotal API](https://www.virustotal.com/en/documentation/public-api/) via the [Data Exchange Layer](http://www.mcafee.com/us/solutions/data-exchange-layer.aspx) (DXL) fabric.

-The purpose of this service is to allow users to access the VirusTotal API via the DXL fabric.

 ## Documentation

 See the [Wiki](https://github.com/opendxl/opendxl-vtapi-service-python/wiki) for an overview of the